mxiamxia/aws-apm-action/README.md

 * **Provider URL**: `https://token.actions.githubusercontent.com`
 * **Audience**: `sts.amazonaws.com`

 Next, create a new IAM policy with the required permissions for this GitHub Action.
-See the [Permissions] section for more details.
+See the [Required Permissions](#required-permissions) section for more details.

 Finally, create an IAM Role via the AWS Management Console with the following details:
 * **Trusted entity type**: Web identity